 In the event your gums have begun to pull away from your teeth, we may need to do a more extensive cleaning of those infected pockets and reattach the tissue to your teeth.
 If your gums have deteriorated beyond this point, we’ll probably need to replace portions of them with healthy tissue from your palate or other areas of your mouth.
 When deterioration of the jawbone has set in, we’re often forced to resort to bone grafts or injecting proteins into the bone so the missing material will grow back.

 We can also help if tooth loss is an issue.
 A few missing teeth can be replaced using a partial bridge as long as the surrounding teeth are healthy and secure.
 If your jawbones remain strong enough, or if we’ve performed regenerative procedures to restore their strength, we may be able to replace your missing teeth with dental implants.
 In some cases, dentures are the most suitable solution.

 Can I Prevent Gum Disease?

 Everyone is vulnerable to gum disease, and some factors may be beyond your control.
 Regular brushing and flossing combined with twice-yearly visits to your dentist can, without a doubt, help reduce your chances of developing gum disease considerably.
-If it does start to develop, we can catch it in its earliest stages where treating it is much simpler.
-Contact the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry at (202) 873-1341.
+If it does start to grow, we can catch it in its earliest stages where treating it is much simpler.
+Contact the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry at 202-363-2500.